UBS Group AG (UBS) produces promising results

-As of Friday, UBS Group AG’s (NYSE:UBS) stock closed at $15.52, up from $15.41 the previous day.
-While UBS Group AG has overperformed by 0.71%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, UBS fell by -6.01%, with highs and lows ranging from $21.19 to $0.92, whereas the simple moving average fell by -11.56% in the last 200 days.
+As of Friday, UBS Group AG’s (NYSE:UBS) stock closed at $16.56, up from $16.11 the previous day.
+While UBS Group AG has overperformed by 2.79%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, UBS rose by 1.68%, with highs and lows ranging from $21.19 to $0.92, whereas the simple moving average fell by -5.43% in the last 200 days.

 Sponsored